 He applauded Bedrock and Rock Entertainment Group for their investments in the city, including Cosm and the forthcoming Cavs practice facility – a sports-excellence and medicine hub called the Cleveland Clinic Global Peak Performance Center.
 That complex is scheduled to open next year.

 Bedrock controls more than 35 acres of Cleveland’s riverfront.
-The company’s plans there call for expansive public spaces, a boardwalk and mixed-income housing – along with other buildings, though the outlook for offices and other commercial space is murky.
+The company’s plans there call for expansive public spaces, a boardwalk and mixed-income housing – along with other buildings, though the outlook for office space is murky.

 Last year, Bedrock won a $9 million state tax credit to help with site work and early phases of the development.
 The company’s tax-credit application mentioned the prospect of an amphitheater, along with a 17-story building that would include a hotel, a live music and entertainment venue, restaurants, retail and parking.